JiangLiruii/jiangliruii.github.io/README.md

+### add words analysis

+from v1.0.1, we support the words analysis and time to read

 #### Analytics

-From V1.5, we support Google Analytics and Baidu Tongji officially with a deathly simple config:
+From V1.0, we support Google Analytics and Baidu Tongji officially with a deathly simple config:

 ```